Mingalexchen/wordle449_project3/README.md

 # Wordle Backend Project 3
 -------------------------------------------------
-Test case examples are not provided in the tar.
+<mark>Test case examples are not provided in the tar.
-If you want to test endpoints without looking into the code, refer to the end of this readme.
+If you want to test endpoints without looking into the code, refer to the end of this readme.</mark>
 -------------------------------------------------

 Group 3 team members:
 Ming Chen
 Nolan O'Donnell
 Henry Chen

 Steps to run the project: